Paul-Folbrecht/algo-trading/README.md

 - Communication between services will be done via channels for decoupling and maximum efficiency (make use of many cores)
 - One MarketData service - Tradier's streaming data sends everything, it seems
 - N TradingServices - one per strategy - again to maximize efficiency
-  - Each TradingService will have a TradingStrategy
+  - Each TradingService will have a TradingStrategy, where the actual logic is
   - Driven by config - the strategy type and its parameters (symbols, etc)
 - One OrderService - will be a simple wrapper around the broker's API